GKFire/ColorAnvil/README.md

 Current Features Added:
 Argument API 1.0

-Features Currently in Development:
 Color Codes
 Custom Color Codes

+Features Currently in Development:
+Bannable Words
+Configuration Files

-Other Features:
+Possible Features:
 Gradient Color
-Bannable Words

 ColorAnvil is a simple plugin for Spigot that adds the abiltiy to add color codes to your items.
 Additional Features for ColorAnvil include: Lore, ItemFlags, Ban Words, unbreakable, and ColorSign